JasperBroeck/Easy-Arch/docs/post/services.md

 Replace `<service_name>` with the actual name of the service you want to check.

 Note that `systemctl` is a powerful tool, and it's recommended to use it instead of traditional system administration tools like `rc.d` or `init.d`.

-Let me know if this meets your requirements!